IzakUK/NotesWeb/content/Notes/Human Factors in Security/Reactive.md

 You can see why [[Proactive|proactivity]] is the obvious choice.

-However, small organisations mainly use this approach, despite it's dangers, they just cannot afford to implement a [[Proactive|proactive]] approach.
+However, to your possible shock, small organisations mainly use this approach, despite it's dangers.

+<p style="text-align: center">Why?</p>

+It's because of one primary reason: Cost.
+They just cannot afford to implement a [[Proactive|proactive]] approach.
+Which leads to more security incidents where they fall for [[Phishing|phishing]] extremely easy.